SwapnilAryan97/kubernetes-commands/README.md

 ### Verify Installation

-To check the installation location of **Minikube** and **Kubectl**, run:
+To check the installation of **Minikube** and **Kubectl**, run:

 ```bash
 file $(which minikube)
 file $(which kubectl)
 ```

+---

 ## CLI Tools Overview

 ### Kubectl CLI

-- Used to interact with and configure the Minikube cluster.
+- Interacts with and configures the Minikube cluster.
-- Enables the management of Kubernetes resources like pods, deployments, and services.
+- Manages Kubernetes resources like pods, deployments, and services.

 ### Minikube CLI

-- Used for managing the Minikube cluster (starting, stopping, deleting the cluster).
+- Manages the Minikube cluster (start, stop, delete).

 ---

 ## Basic Commands for Cluster Setup and Management

 ### 1. Start Minikube Kubernetes Cluster

 Minikube requires a virtual environment to run.
-You need to specify the hypervisor for Minikube to use.
-Here we are using Docker for containerization:
+Here, we are using Docker for containerization:

 ```bash
 minikube start --vm-driver=docker
 ```

 ### 2. Check Nodes and Pods

-After starting the cluster, you can check the status of the nodes and pods using **kubectl**:
+After starting the cluster, check the status of nodes and pods using **kubectl**:

 ```bash
 kubectl get pods